pnuehrenberg/vassi/docs/source/3_basic_usage.rst

 Basic usage
 ===========

-The *automated-scoring* package provides high-level functions and classes for a behavioral classification pipeline.
+The *vassi* package provides high-level functions and classes for a behavioral classification pipeline.
 In the following example, we break down a minimal example of running the entire pipeline on the *CALMS21* dataset.
 You can find the full notebook on one of the next pages.

 First, we load the *CALMS21* training dataset:

 .. code-block:: python

-    from automated_scoring.config import cfg
+    from vassi.config import cfg
-    from automated_scoring.io import load_dataset
+    from vassi.io import load_dataset

     # set configuration keys (see conversion.py for details)
     cfg.key_keypoints = "keypoints"